coopkanics/chrome/README.md

 In order to use this cookbook on RHEL 5 or 6, you'll need to provide your own repo for the google-chrome-stable package.

-For RHEL systems, the yum cookbook is required.

-For Debian systems, the apt cookbook is required.
+The yum and apt cookbooks are required.

 Attributes
 ==========